cduncan20/Human-Behavior-Classifier/README.md

     - argparse

     In addition to the packages above, you need to install the libsvm python tools (Download at https://www.csie.ntu.edu.tw/~cjlin/libsvm/).
 If you download these from the provided link yourself, ensure to follow the following steps to ensure they run with my provided code:
-    1. Download the libsvm package as a .zip or .tar.gz file from the link above and save into the *D2_casey_duncan* directory.
+    1. Download the libsvm package as a .zip or .tar.gz file from the link above and save into the *Human-Behavior-Classifier* directory.
-    2. Unpack the files so the libsvm package is contained within a new folder within the *D2_casey_duncan* directory.
+    2. Unpack the files so the libsvm package is contained within a new folder within the *Human-Behavior-Classifier* directory.
 When I downloaded this package, the latest released version for libsvm was version 3.24 so the folder name containing all the libsvm files was called *libsvm-3.24*.
     3. Within the terminal, navigate into the *libsvm-3.24* directory and enter `make` into the terminal so that the libsvm python files can be used.

     I use poetry on my computer to setup python virtual environments for different projects.
-If you have poetry installed on your computer, you can install the above packages (not including libsvm) by entering `poetry install` into the terminal since I included the .lock and .toml files within the *D2_casey_duncan* folder.
+If you have poetry installed on your computer, you can install the above packages (not including libsvm) by entering `poetry install` into the terminal since I included the .lock and .toml files within the *Human-Behavior-Classifier* folder.
 If you do not have poetry, install the packages above into your python enviroment using your prefered method.

 3. Now run the code using the Command Line Interface (CLI) I have created.
 The code is currently setup to allow the user to change the bin size, C value, and gamma value for each representation from the terminal.
 To see the optional arguments, run the code by doing one of the following:
     - If using the poetry environment, enter the `poetry run python main.py -h` into the terminal.